1. How do I connect to the terminals?

 Spare parts therefore now and then are needed as replacement.

-produce the original old types for replacement and sell them direct to any
+still produce the original old types for replacement and sell them direct to

-private owner of a pair of Fried Speakers.
-Simply email us, prepay the amount
+any private owner of a pair of Fried Speakers.
+Simply email us, prepay the

 get a matched pair.